Here’s how you can set up a compatible bring-your-own (BYO) modem for TPG nbn FTTP.

 Please click the links below for handy information relating to orders & installations.

-When we dispatch your modem from our warehouse, you’ll get an email and/or SMS with a tracking number.
+When we dispatch your parcel from our warehouse, you’ll get an email and/or SMS with a tracking number.

-Just go to the the StarTrack website, enter your tracking number and hit Track.
+Just go to the StarTrack website, enter your tracking number and hit Track.

 The results will give you an estimated delivery time, but most deliveries take 2-5 business days.